szsctt/cmri_R_workshop/index.md

 ## What you will learn

 This workshop will introduce `R` and the `tidyverse`.
-The goal is to cover enough to get you started with `R`, but it will not be a comprehensive guide.
+The goal is to cover enough to get you started with `R`.

 We will cover the following topics: